Pankraz Vorster: Exile

-After the invasion of France, Vorster tried in vain to remove the Abbey from Switzerland with a proclamation on 9 June 1798, so as to rejoin the Holy Roman Empire.
+After the French invasion of Switzerland, Vorster tried in vain to remove the Abbey from Switzerland with a proclamation on 9 June 1798, so as to rejoin the Holy Roman Empire.
 With the arrival of the troops of the coalition in St. Gallen, Vorster returned to the monastery on 26 May 1799, and began to rebuild the Dominion.
-He had to flee again on 29 September to Mehrerau after the defeat of the coalition in Zurich.
+He had to flee again on 29 September to Mehrerau after the defeat of the coalition at the Second Battle of Zurich.

 Vorster exiled himself to Ebringen, in Austria's sphere of influence, which became the monastery's last ruled territory.
 From there, he worked continuously for the recovery of his monastery.
 He refused all offers to restore the monastery without sovereignty.
 In 1803, he sent an emissary to the Helvetic Republic and to the Consulta in Paris, to seek Napoleon's support for the restoration.
 The Act of Mediation decreed that all monasteries should be restored.
 However, Karl von Müller-Friedberg prevented restoration for St. Gallen because of Vorster's extensive demands and because the newly established canton would have endangered St. Gallen.
 Instead, Vorster received St. Gallen from the bishop of Basel, Franz Xaver von Neveu, on 4 November 1804 in Offenburg.
 Months later, the Great Council of the Canton of St. Gallen on 8 May 1805 approved the monastery's liquidation.
 Vorster left Ebringen in September 1805 to Vienna.
 Vorster was called "the gravedigger of his monastery" because he prevented any compromise.

 In 1814–1815 Vorster personally asked the Congress of Vienna to recover his rule, but could only obtain a pension of 6000 florins, while the canton retained control of St. Gallen.
 Vorster unsuccessfully attempted, with the support of the pope, to get the affiliation of at least one Diocese of St. Gallen before the Federal Council at Tagsatzung on 16 July 1816.
 In the same year he moved to Arth.